-The enriched culture medium or ECM test is the ‘gold standard’ for detecting group B Strep carriage, described by Public Health England’s UK Standards for Microbiology Investigations B 58.
-Samples are taken from the lower vagina and just inside the rectum using a swab, and these samples are then cultured using enriched media that encourages the growth of GBS.
-The test is usually done around 35-37 weeks of pregnancy (click here for more information).
+The Enriched Culture Medium (ECM) test for detecting group B Strep carriage is recognised as the ‘gold standard’ and has been described by Public Health England’s UK Standards for Microbiology Investigations B 58 since 2006.
+When offered, the test, which cultures samples taken from the lower vagina and rectum using enrichment media to enhance the growth of GBS, is usually done around 35-37 weeks of pregnancy (click here for more information).

-If your trust does not offer the ECM test, it is available privately from around £35 per test for a home-testing pack.
+If your trust does not offer the ECM test, it is available privately from around £35 per test for a home-testing pack, more from a clinic.

 The organisations below follow the ECM methodology described by the Public Health England’s UK Standards for Microbiology Investigations B 58, and the tests themselves are undertaken by CPA accredited laboratories.
 A home-testing service is available.
-The cost of the test pack, processing the swabs and sending you the results is approximately £35.
+The cost of the home testing pack, processing the swabs and sending you the results is approximately £35.
 You can watch a YouTube video about self-testing here.
-You can obtain your ECM GBS test pack by contacting the following:

 |The Doctors Laboratory*||020 7307 email@example.com||www.tdlpathology.com/gbs|